Books, Movies and More

 You can also learn an instrument through the First Notes Collection or browse a large number of music periodicals.

-Access a list of publications issued by Dublin City Libraries and available for purchase.
+Access a list of publications issued by Dublin City Libraries.
 Included are all the titles in the Sir John T. Gilbert lecture series (2003- to date).